 "Francis...makes one intelligent choice after another, recoiling from a kiss as if she got bit, exaggerating an orgasm and then recovering her composure with whiplash-inducing alacrity." -Lily Janiak (San Francisco Chronicle)

-"As egotistic Pamela, Francis runs away with the show, parading disdain, arrogance, horror, and hysteria in a span of minutes.
-Pamela’s queer self-discovery energizes funny moments" -Jordan Freed (Theatrius)
+"As egotistic Pamela, Francis runs away with the show, parading disdain, arrogance, horror, and hysteria in a span of minutes." -Jordan Freed (Theatrius)

-"As the daughter, Natalie, a riveting Ella Ruth Francis shows real fire in her eyes as she rages, yet at times she completely crumples apart trying so hard to be the dutiful daughter.
+"As the daughter, Natalie, a riveting Ella Ruth Francis shows real fire in her eyes as she rages...
 Francis seems far older than her years and has a magnificent voice." - Joanne Engelhardt (Mercury News)

-"The powerhouse Ella Ruth Frances steals the show as Pamela, one of the two sisters.
-Frances has a gifted voice as she sings "Automatic Rainy Day" alongside El-Kurd as they both stop the show." -Vince Media (VMedia Arts)
+"The powerhouse Ella Ruth Francis steals the show as Pamela, one of the two sisters. -Vince Media (VMedia Arts)